SJ-0306/DotGuard/README.md

 DotGuard

-DotGuard is a declarative configuration management system built with Terraform.
+DotGuard is a configuration management system built with Terraform.
 It treats Linux desktop environments and window managers as "Infrastructure as Code", ensuring that system configurations and dotfiles are version controlled, reproducible, and are securely deployable.

 Project Goals

-    - Consistency: Ensure the system state always matches the configuration source of truth.
+    - Consistency: Ensure the system state always matches the configuration

-    - Portability: Rapidly deploy a consistent, custom Fedora/Hyprland environment on new hardware.
+    - Portability: Rapidly deploy a consistent, custom Fedora/Hyprland environment on new hardware

-    - Security: Enforce strict file permissions on sensitive configuration files using Terraform.
+    - Security: Enforce strict file permissions on sensitive configuration files using Terraform

-Tech Stack 💻
+Tech Stack

     - Technology: Terraform (Local Provider Module)